David Justh

 Employer: Shield AI

-Features: B2C, military, aviation, startup, Lean, sprints, human factors, influence, leadership, alignment, managing conflict & expectations, organizational ergonomics, design crits, research (guerilla, discovery, foundational, formative)
+Features: B2B, strategy, military, aviation, startup, risk assessment, Agile, Lean, sprints, influence, leadership, alignment, conflict resolution, organizational ergonomics, service design, design crits, research (desk, discovery, guerrilla, foundational, empirical, formative)

 Product innovation through organizational innovation

-Researchers twist themselves trying to gain influence.
-With that premise, this is an expository account of how I worked through a conflict (of communications and expectations) in a challenging business environment and information landscape.
+Researchers twist themselves into pretzels 🥨 trying to gain influence.
+With that premise, this is an expository account of how I resolved a conflict (of communications and expectations) in a challenging business environment and information landscape.

-Impact: By weaving together aspects of decision-making frameworks, risk management, the impact of paralanguage (a form of non-verbal communication), philosophy of science, research performativity, and underutilized rhetorical persuasion techniques — and also by shining a bright light on the subtle yet inescapable presence of biases — I:
+Impact: By weaving together elements of risk mitigation, decision-making frameworks, research theater, forms of non-verbal communication (paralanguage), philosophy of science, underutilized rhetorical persuasion techniques, and by shining a bright light on the subtle yet inescapable presence of biases, I:

 • Actualized a test lab